MitocGroup/www/views/blog/posts/2015/08/deep-management-is-pending-patent-at-us-patent-and-trademark-office.md

 2. Low cost and low maintenance — Forrester Research predicts that enterprise content volume is growing [at a rate of 200% annually](http://www.workforce.com/ext/resources/archive_mediafiles/Google_GSA_ROI_WP.pdf).
 Enterprises are managing large amount of digital goods with exponential growth rates.
 Serverless environments can sustainably help upgrade existing digital platforms without breaking the bank or cutting short on performance and security.

-3. Low barrier of entry — [McKinsey's global survey](http://www.mckinsey.com/insights/business_technology/minding_your_digital_business_mckinsey_global_survey_results) summarized that “Executives expect that new digital technologies will transform their businesses, but many admit their companies are far from prepared in developing capabilities and meeting challenges”.
+3. Low barrier of entry — [McKinsey's global survey](http://www.mckinsey.com/insights/business_technology/minding_your_digital_business_mckinsey_global_survey_results) summarized that "Executives expect that new digital technologies will transform their businesses, but many admit their companies are far from prepared in developing capabilities and meeting challenges".
 Serverless environments can sustainably help break through these challenges and attract the right talent to execute on this strategy.

 ### So what are you waiting for?